Article

 Can I make anything into an NFT?

-You may have already heard about NFT scams whereby famous artworks are tokenized and sold by third parties, leaving the original creators without any income from the sale, the buyers with an illegitimate piece of artwork, and the scammers with a fatter pocketbook.
+You may have already heard about scams whereby NFT creators tokenize and sell famous artworks as digital assets, leaving the original creators without any income from the sale, the NFT owners with an illegitimate piece of artwork, and the scammers with a fatter pocketbook.
 Or how recently, a group of scammers tokenized and sold hundreds of electronic music pieces as NFTs, posing as a legitimate operation officially cooperating with the associated artists, and then disappearing from the face of the Earth after selling out.

+NFTs and intellectual property may seem complicated, but they are not so dissimilar from traditional copyright law.
 Perhaps an analogy would be the most effective way to break this down.
 If I make prints of the Mona Lisa and sell them at a premium price, I do not somehow gain rights to the Mona Lisa (even if they're my own photos of the work), and selling my prints would be infringing the IP rights executed by the Louvre Museum (among others).
 It’s important to mention that even selling your own photographs of the Mona Lisa, which are technically your own creation, could entitle the Louvre to some portion of sales.
-The exact same principle applies to NFTs: you do not somehow gain any IP rights or copyright privileges because you have minted an existing work as an NFT.
+The exact same principle applies to NFTs: you do not somehow gain any IP rights, copyright privileges, or circumvent copyright protection because you have minted an original work as an NFT.

 What is rights clearing?